Most cars covered

 RTI GAP Insurance covers the difference between your insurer’s payout and either the price you originally paid or the amount needed to settle your outstanding finance balance, whichever is the greater

 New and used cars purchased more than 6 months ago from a private seller

-Covers the difference between your insurer’s payout (based on current value) and the original value (based on GAP Insurance start date)
+RTV GAP Insurance covers the difference between your insurer’s payout, based on current value, and the original value, based on your GAP Insurance start date